 The Estonian Library for the Blind produces, collects, stores and lends audio and Braille literature, tactile books and other materials in the available form for the print disabled people.
-Estonian Library for the Blind is the department of the Repository Library of Estonia being administered and funded by the Estonian Ministry of Culture.
+Estonian Library for the Blind is the department of the National Library of Estonia being administered and funded by the Estonian Ministry of Culture.

 The Estonian Library for the Blind, set up in 1947 in Tallinn, is the largest library to serve blind and other print disabled people in Estonia.